 - Evaluate the test page for print quality.Example of the printhead cleaning test pageImage: Example of the printhead cleaning test page.

 - If the print quality on the test page is satisfactory, touch No to return to the current print job.

-- If the print quality on the test page is unsatisfactory, touch Yes to perform a secondary cleaning of the printhead.NOTE:There are three printhead cleaning stages.
+- If the print quality on the test page is unsatisfactory, touch Yes to perform a secondary cleaning of the printhead.There are three printhead cleaning stages.
 Complete all three stages if necessary.
 If the printhead is badly clogged, it might require another cleaning cycle.
 If so, wait 30 minutes after the last (third) cleaning stage to start the first stage of the cleaning process over again.

-Step two: Update the printer firmware
+Step 2: Update the printer firmware

 If cleaning the printhead fixed the problem, select the link for your printer to install the latest firmware update.
 The firmware update can prevent future printing problems.

 NOTE:Currently, firmware updates are only available for Windows operating systems.

 - Select your printer: